-The 13C NMR analysis of the corresponding six-membered ring skeletons Si_2C_4 shows two signals for B and one signal for C.
+^{13}C NMR analysis of the corresponding Si $2C_4$ six-membered ring skeletons shows two signals for ${\bf B}$ and one signal for ${\bf C}.$

-A.1 Draw the structural formulae of A, B, and C using R1, R2, Si, and C, with one 9pt of the possible resonance structures.

-A.2 Calculate the aromatic stabilization energy (ASE) for benzene and C as pos-7pt itive values (use $R^1 = R^2 = H$).
-Consider the enthalpy change in some hydrogenation reactions of unsaturated systems shown below (Fig. 1).
+- A.1 Draw the structural formulae of A, B, and C using R1, R2, Si, and C, as one of the 9pt possible resonance structures. - A.2 Calculate the aromatic stabilisation energy (ASE) for benzene and C (in the case 7pt of $R^1 = R^2 = H$) as positive values, given the enthalpy change of some hydrogenation reactions of unsaturated systems shown below (Fig. 1).

-When a xylene solution of C is heated, it undergoes isomerization to give an equilibrium mixture of compounds D and E. The molar ratio is D : E = 1 : 40.0 at 50.0 °C and D : E = 1 : 20.0 at 120.0 °C.
+When a xylene solution of C is heated, it undergoes isomerisation to give an equilibrium mixture of compounds D and E. The molar ratio is D : E = 1 : 40.0 at 50.0 °C and D : E = 1 : 20.0 at 120.0 °C.

-A.3 Calculate ΔH for the transformation of D to E. Assume that ΔH does not depend on temperature.
+A.3 Calculate ΔH for the transformation of D to E .
+6pt Assume that ΔH does not depend on temperature.

-The isomerization from C to D and to E proceeds via transformations of π -bonds into σ -bonds without breaking any σ -bonds.
-A 13C NMR analysis revealed one signal for the Si2C4 skeleton of D and two signals for that of E. The skeleton of D does not contain any three-membered rings, while E has two three-membered rings that share an edge.
+The isomerisation from C to D and to E proceeds via transformations of π -bonds into σ -bonds without breaking any σ -bonds.
+13C NMR analysis revealed one signal for the Si2C4 skeleton of D and two signals for that of E. The skeleton of D does not contain any three-membered rings, while E has two three-membered rings that share an edge.

-A.4 Draw the structural formulae of D and E using R1, R2, Si, and C.
+A.4 Draw the structural formulae of D and E using R1, R2, Si, and C. 10pt

-Silicon is able to form highly coordinated compounds (> four substituents) with electronegative elements such as fluorine.
-As metal fluorides are often used as fluorination reagents, highly coordinated silicon fluorides also act as fluorination reagents.
+Silicon is able to form highly coordinated compounds (more than four substituents) with electronegative elements such as fluorine.
+Like metal fluorides, highly coordinated silicon fluorides can also act as fluorination reagents.